 - You'll spend extra if you're looking for higher specs than 128GB of storage

-The Samsung Galaxy S21 Ultra release date was January 29, 2021 so you're now able to buy the phone in the US, UK and Australia.
-The launch event was January 14, meaning that both the official announcement and the release date are a month earlier than we’re used to for the company’s flagship smartphone.
+The Samsung Galaxy S21 Ultra release date was January 29, 2021, and it's available in the US, UK and Australia, among many other places.
+The launch event was January 14, meaning that both the official announcement and the release date were a month earlier than we’re used to for the company’s flagship smartphone.
 Samsung is bucking trends in 2021.

 The Galaxy S21 Ultra price is also notably cheaper than the S20 Ultra at launch, though it’s still going to cost you a lot.
 It starts at $1,199 / £1,149 / AU$1,849 for a version with 128GB of internal storage and 12GB of RAM.

 Is it all too rich for you?
-The Galaxy S21 and Galaxy S21 Plus don’t tout ‘Space Zoom’, S Pen support or 108MP/40MP photos, but you do get the 3x optical zoom and slick design, at a far cheaper price.
+The Galaxy S21 and Galaxy S21 Plus don’t tout ‘Space Zoom’, S Pen support or 108MP rear/40MP selfie photos, but you do get the 3x optical zoom and slick design, at a far cheaper price.

 - These are the best Samsung Galaxy S21 Ultra deals today

 - Large phone with a great 6.8-inch display and 120Hz refresh rate